 Module 15 Print Version: $220 for members, $260 for non-members; plus S/H

 - How do I receive CME credit for completing the module?

 Completion of a pre-test and a passing score of 70% or higher on the post-test is required to receive CME credit.
 Complete instructions regarding how to complete your Module exams online will be included with the module.

 - When will each new module be available?

 Each new module will be available in October.

 The modules are available for three years after their date of publication.

-15. How do I fulfill the Maintenance of Certification – “Evidence of performance in practice” requirement?
+- How do I fulfill the Maintenance of Certification – “Evidence of improvement in practice” requirement?

-The AACAP’s Lifelong Learning Committee has recently developed a series of checklists and surveys to help members complete this requirement.
-These tools (available to AACAP members only) can be downloaded from the Clinical Practice Center section of the website (you must be logged in to access).
+AACAP’s Lifelong Learning Committee has developed a series of checklists and surveys to help members complete the clinical and feedback modules of this requirement.
+These tools (available to AACAP members only) can be downloaded by visiting our website our PIP homepage.

-16. Is the AACAP the only outlet for completion of the CME, self-assessment, and performance in practice requirements?
+- Is AACAP the only outlet for completion of the CME, SA, and PIP requirements?